Cloudian: Adoption

 Organizations with Cloudian deployments include PostFinance, Rabobank, and Vox Media.
 Its HyperStore system has been used by NEC and Osaka University for high-performance computing applications.
 In July 2023, the United States National Library of Medicine (operating under the National Institutes of Health) awarded a five-year contract for Cloudian HyperStore systems and subscriptions.
 Cloudian partnered with VMware in 2024.

 Cloudian has partnered with hardware manufacturers and cloud service providers including Amazon Web Services, Lenovo, and Supermicro.
 According to MIT News, Cloudian was working with about 1,000 companies as of August 2025.

 Reception

 Cloudian has received both positive and negative evaluations from independent parties.
 Cloudian was recognized by Gartner with a "Customer's Choice" award in 2022 for distributed file systems and object storage, its third year in a row of receiving the award.
 However, the company was dropped by Gartner's comparison in October 2024, due to not meeting the inclusion criteria of "a single platform for file and object workloads."
 Prior to being dropped, Cloudian had been categorized as a "Challenger" in Gartner's "Gartner Magic Quadrant", behind companies such as NetApp, VAST Data, Hitachi Vantara, and Huawei as well as behind "leaders" such as IBM, Dell Technologies, Pure Storage, Scality, and Qumulo.

-Cloudian has been evaluated as an object storage vendor by Gigaom, Coladgo Research, and Gartner.
-In 2020, CRN magazine recognized Cloudian among one to watch in its software-defined storage review.